 4. LINK TO OTHERS

 One of the core features of blogging is the ability to link to other related posts easily.
 Blogospheres are linked to each other.
-Not only do you do some favor for your readers, it also shows that you are not being selfish.
+Not only do you do some favor for your readers, but it also shows that you are not being selfish.